phantomzone-org/phantom/README.md

   <img src="doc/phantom.png" alt="Phantom Overview"/>
 </p>

+## Building Phantom

+We provide a setup script at [setup.sh](./setup.sh) to build Phantom and required dependencies from scratch on a fresh Debian/Ubuntu machine.

 ## How to use Phantom

 Developers write their programs in Rust, which are then compiled into RISC-V binaries.
 These binaries are transformed into a polynomial representation, optimized for execution within the plaintext space of RLWE-based FHE.